 Luminaire Design Using TracePro

-TracePro's 2D and 3D Optimizers are highly intuitive tools easily mastered by any optical design engineer.
+TracePro’s Interactive Optimizer is a highly intuitive tool easily mastered by any optical design engineer.
 The main functions of the tools include:

 Surface ListIncludes available surface types used to draw the objects, such as Planar, BSpline (free, X, Y, XY), Parametrized (biconic surface), 2D profile (asymmetric, symmetric, elliptical), and user-defined Path (2D, 3D).

 Object ViewCreates objects from the surface list using Radial Symmetry, Extrusion, Lens, Sweep, and Biaxial methods; establishes initial parameters that can be adjusted in the Property Editor.

 Property EditorVaries depending on the selection, but generally includes origin, tilt center and angle (X, Y, Z), tilt then shift, thickness, material type, surface properties, draft angle, and refractive index

 OptimizationUses operands to specify values on which to optimize, including: flux, color space (CIE), irradiance distribution, irradiance profile, intensity, candela profile, and uniformity; allows you to define your own optimization targets.